201-301-code-fellows/gallery-of-horns/README.md

-## Day 2 Tuesday
+## Day 2 wednesday
 Number and name of feature: Feature #1: Display a Modal

 Estimate of time needed to complete: 1 Hour

 Start time: 1500

-Finish time: 1615
+Finish time: 1900

-Actual time needed to complete: 15 minutes
+Actual time needed to complete: 4 hours

-## Day 1 Monday
+## Day 1 tuesday
 Number and name of feature: Feature #1: Display images

 Estimate of time needed to complete: 1 Hour